Dark Red Line (Bangkok): Phase II Rangsit–Thammasat University

 The 8.84 km, 4 station extension was approved by Cabinet in 2016 with an expected tender by September 2018.
 The extension to Thammasat University was then to be tendered in the 2nd half of 2019.
 However, the tender was further been delayed until 2021 as the transport minister requested that the new Department of Railways investigate conducting PPP tenders for the extension.

+However, the tender has yet again been further delayed until 2021 as the Transport Minister has requested that the new Department of Railways investigate conducting PPP tenders for this extension.
+The decision to change the extensions to PPP projects and tender out the operation of the line with a 50 year concession was opposed by the SRT and SRT union.
+On 10 February 2021, the Department of Railways announced that in April 2021 the SRT would issue the tenders for the north extension to Thammasat University and the south extension to Hua Lamphong station.
+However, the PPP tender process was subject to further review.